monitoringartist/zabbix-docker-monitoring/README.md

 Module is focused on the performance, see section [Module vs. UserParameter script](#module-vs-userparameter-script).

-Module is available also as a part different GitHub project - Docker image [dockbix-agent-xxl-limited](https://hub.docker.com/r/monitoringartist/dockbix-agent-xxl-limited/) (OS Linux host metrics and other selected metrics are supported as well).
+Module is available also as a part of different GitHub project - Docker image [dockbix-agent-xxl-limited](https://hub.docker.com/r/monitoringartist/dockbix-agent-xxl-limited/) (OS Linux host metrics and other selected metrics are supported as well).
 Quick start: